CombinedArmsGaming/CAFE3/.github/pull_request_template.md

 ## IMPORTANT

+- [ ] Testing has been completed as neccessary, depending on the nature & impact of the changes.
 - [ ] The Release Notes section below must be filled out appropriately to explain the changes made in this PR.
 This section will be used in Framework Changelogs.
 - [ ] If the contribution affects [the wiki](https://github.com/CombinedArmsGaming/CAFE3/wiki), please include your changes in this pull request so the wiki is consistently updated.
 - [ ] [Contribution Guidelines](https://github.com/CombinedArmsGaming/CAFE3/blob/release/contributing.md) are read, understood and applied.